taeyoungP/Weather_Dashboard/README.md

 The following images demonstrate the application functionality:
 ![Webpage shows blank weather dashboard.](./Assets/images/weather_dashboard0.png)

-When user opens up the page, user can see search bar on the left side of the page.
+When the user opens up the page, user can see search bar on the left side of the page.
 User can input city's name in the search bar to get info of that city's weather forecast.
-(Today's and future 5 days' weathers)
+(Inculding today's and future 5 days' weathers)

 ![Displaying weather of the searched city and searched city shows up on left side of page.](./Assets/images/weather_dashboard1.png)